Fulton Divorce Lawyers

 Couples who wish to dissolve their marriage may voluntarily choose divorce mediation.
 A mediator is a neutral third-party who does not represent either party.
 The mediator’s role is to facilitate the parties as they work out a divorce agreement themselves.
 Each party can and most often is represented by a Columbia divorce attorney who advises them and guides them as the negotiations take place, and then they will draft the final divorce agreement once mediation has ended.
 If the parties are unable to come to an agreement during mediation, the divorce would then have to be litigated.

-Speak with our well-respected Maple Lawn divorce attorneys today
+Speak with our well-respected Maple Lawn and Fulton divorce attorneys today

 8171 Maple Lawn Blvd